rotsen18/ToDo_list_API/README.md

 # ToDo list API

-API service for manage your todo tasks
+API service for manage your todo tasks with email notification

 ## Installation and launch